 What Is Hemp Oil?

 Hemp Extract, also called CBD Oil or Hemp Oil, is a supplement derived from Industrial Hemp.
 It is often confused with Marijuana, but the two plants are distinct.
 Industrial Hemp contains trace amounts of THC and will not get you high or produce the psychoactive effects associated with Marijuana.
-Additionally, we make Nature’s Script Hemp Oil with CBD isolate, which goes through an additional extraction process to ensure it contains no THC and won’t cause you to fail a drug test.
+Additionally, we make Nature’s Script Hemp Oil with premium CBD that goes through a specialized extraction process to ensure it contains less than 0.3% THC, making our products federally legal.

 What is the Use of Hemp Oil?

-Hemp Oil has many uses, but its primary purpose is for potential pain relief, anxiety reduction and improving sleep health.
+Hemp Oil has many uses, but some of its primary purposes are for potential anxiety relief, improving sleep and promoting calm and relaxation.
 Hemp Oil is often useful because of the way our bodies operate.
 All humans have an Endocannabinoid System (ECS).
 Your ECS is a group of cell receptors that respond to cannabinoids in the body, and the ECS controls how your body reacts to Hemp.
-The ECS is responsible for regulating both sleep and inflammation, which is why Hemp can have a profound effect on pain and insomnia.
-Additionally, Hemp increases the amount of anandamide in your brain, a neurotransmitter that’s sometimes called the “bliss molecule” because of the way it affects mood.
+The ECS is responsible for regulating both sleep and inflammation, as well as a variety of other important bodily functions.

 Can you Diffuse Hemp Oil?